chinamike65/hugo-tuolesi/content/book4/book4en.md

 After leaving the concentration, if you continue to enter the concentration of emptiness, you will not see the Dao level, but you will enter the Dao level.

+##### （4) Path of Meditation

-(4) When cultivating the Dao and cultivating the Dao position, continue to cultivate emptiness.
+When cultivating the Dao and cultivating the Dao position, continue to cultivate emptiness.
 At this time, it is the co-birth and afflictions that must be cut off.

 Practitioners must also enter at least nine times of emptiness, because we have nine innate afflictions: three large, medium and small, each of which is divided into nine.